Checkmarx/kics/docs/platforms.md

 ### Terraform Plan

 KICS supports scanning terraform plans given in JSON.
-The `planned_values` will be extracted, built in a way KICS can understand, and scanned as a normal terraform file.
+The `planned_values` will be extracted, built in a way that KICS can understand, and scanned as a normal terraform file.

 Results will point to the plan file.